Sam44323/defi-stake-fullstack/Readme.md

 - [Create React App](https://create-react-app.dev/docs/adding-typescript/) for front end fun
 - [Materials-UI](https://material-ui.com/)

-Shoutout to [Matt Durkin](https://twitter.com/mdurkin92) on twitter for creating the UI!
-Shoutout to [Gregory from Dapp University](https://www.dappuniversity.com/) for the inspiration for this!

-Any questions?
-Join our [Discord](https://discord.gg/2YHSAey) or open an issue.

 # License

 This project is licensed under the [MIT license](LICENSE).